License Renewal - FAQ's

 14. How many hours do I get for college credit?

 Each semester credit is worth 24 hours (i.e. a 3 credit semester class would be 72 hours).
 Each quarter credit is worth 16 hours (i.e. a 3 quarter credit class would be 48 hours).

 15. Do any teaching duties count towards re-licensure?

 No - they are part of your job.

 16. Do extra duties, such as developing teaching manuals, count towards professional development clock hours?

-Not if it is part of your regular job duties or you are being paid for it.
+Not if it is part of your regular job duties or if you are being paid to develop these materials.
 Volunteer hours devoted to such tasks would count towards clock hours.

-18. Is there a limit on how many volunteer hours I can submit as CEUs?
+18. What is the limit on how many volunteer hours I can submit?

-Yes - our committee has instituted a 30 hour limit.
-However, teachers can also claim an additional 30 hours of peer mentoring experience if they have been mentoring a student teacher, for instance.
+Teachers can also submit an additional 30 hours of peer mentoring experience if they have been mentoring a student teacher, for instance.

-19. If I want to claim CEUs from an educational travel experience (Category I), who pre-approves these hours to make sure they will count?
+19. If I want to receive clock hours for educational travel or work experience (Category I), who pre-approves these hours?

 20. What information needs to be documented on my CEUs?